On Autonomous Software

 There will doubtless be many future examples of autonomous systems that no one but the system’s creators fully understand.
 This has the frightening potential to create a tiny, privileged elite who understand and can possibly even exploit such systems to their own advantage.
 For this reason it’s absolutely essential that autonomous systems be made as simple as possible, that they be based on common design patterns as much as possible, and that their full specifications, codebases, and documentation be made available for public scrutiny.

 It is certainly not unthinkable that many people might actually prefer “the fairest, most efficient, most robust digital court imaginable” to an easily corruptible human jury.
 But that doesn’t nullify the risks involved in adopting such technology.
-And it is important to remember that even the most autonomous software is still embedded in society and inevitably an object of political interest and rivalry.
-While it is true that successful institutions are built on stable foundations difficult to change, we should be careful about promoting or massively adopting systems that are too dogmatic or incapable of evolving for the benefit of all.
-Maintaining the rule of law (or code) should not exclude the need or possibility of changing particular laws (or code) as human understanding or circumstances change.
+And it is important to remember that even the most autonomous software is still embedded in society, subject to human error, and inevitably an object of political interest and rivalry.
+While it is true that successful institutions are built on stable foundations difficult to change, we should be careful about promoting or massively adopting systems that are too dogmatic or ossified.
+Maintaining the rule of law (or code) should not exclude the need or possibility of changing particular laws (or code) as human understanding and circumstances change.

-A related issue concerns the degree to which autonomous software should include “kill switches” or other options for a central authority to unilaterally affect how the system operates.
+A related issue concerns the degree to which autonomous software should include ‘kill switches’ or other options for some authority to unilaterally affect how the system operates.
 Rettig writes:

 All software has bugs. […] Even a hypothetical, bug-free piece of software still has to be upgraded for reasons of maintenance, optimization, and ongoing development.
 What’s more, this upgrade process must by definition be initiated from outside.
 For this reason, every software-based system must have some mechanism for fixing or upgrading the system — effectively, an emergency “stop” button or an escape hatch that allows the system to be shut down, at least temporarily, in case of malfunction or need of upgrade. […]